nirajp82/DockerAndKubernetes/01_10_Docker EssentialCommands.md

 * `docker rm -f container-id` or `name`: Remove a Running Container Forcefully Forcibly remove a running container by adding the `-f` flag to `docker rm`.
 Be cautious when using this command, as it terminates the container immediately, potentially leading to data loss.

+* `docker rmi image-id`
+The `docker rmi` command removes one or more specified images from your local system.
+Replace `image-id` with the ID of the image you want to remove.
+This is useful for cleaning up unused or unwanted images to free up disk space.

 * `docker pull image-info`: Pull an Image from Docker Hub To fetch an image from the Docker Hub repository, employ `docker pull` followed by the image's name.
 This command downloads the specified image, making it available for creating containers.